shadow9owo/xtHUNT/docs/Story.md

 story:

-this games story revolves around the themes of corruption in state and<br>
+this game's story revolves around the themes of corruption in state and<br>
 corruption in new day and old day religion

-basically the games about a town being over ran with fanatics (aka as a sekta)
+basically the game's is about a town being over ran with fanatics (aka as a sekta,cult)

 //inspired by some fanatics attacking me for no reason